 - Infanta Cristina, born 1965.
 She married in 1997 to Iñaki Urdangarín.
-The couple have four children – Juan, Pablo, Miguel and Irene.
+The couple has four children – Juan, Pablo, Miguel, and Irene.

 - King Felipe VI, born in 1968.
 He married in 2004 to Letizia Ortiz Rocasolano.
-The couple have two daughters – Infanta Leonor, Princess of Asturias, and Infanta Sofía.
+The couple has two daughters – Infanta Leonor, Princess of Asturias, and Infanta Sofía.

 On July 21, 1969, General Franco formally named Juan Carlos as his successor, giving him the newly created title ‘The Prince of Spain’.
 Franco died on November 22, 1975 and Juan Carlos was proclaimed King by the Cortes.
 He was formally sworn in on November 27th.
 While many expected the new King to continue with Franco’s policies and government, Juan Carlos instead began implementing changes and reforms.
 In 1977, Spain held its first democratic elections, and the following year saw the institution of a new Spanish Constitution.

 Deemed by some to be his greatest accomplishment was his handling of an attempted coup in 1981.
 When the democratically elected members of the Cortes (Spanish parliament) were taken hostage, the King addressed the nation, calling for the law to be upheld and the government to continue.
 The coup attempt quickly fell apart, and within 18 hours, the Cortes was back in control.
 The King’s strong stance and forceful speech led to a surge in popularity and support of the monarchy.